pranay-dutta/Notes/6 - Main Notes/Math/Pivot.md

 ### 📌 Pivot - Quick Note

 - A **pivot** is a central element used as a reference to divide or reorganize data.
-- In **QuickSort**, it's the value used to partition the array into smaller and larger sections.
+- In **Quicksort**, it's the value used to partition the array into smaller and larger sections.
 - In **data analysis** (like pivot tables), it helps reshape data to better summarize or analyze patterns.

 <img style="border-radius: 10px; max-width: 600px" width="100%" height=auto src="https://miro.medium.com/v2/resize:fit:720/format:webp/1*XrGizLJHA9ElaJ46f9dxlQ.png" />